 Your dental crown will require regular care for longevity.
 You need to maintain good oral hygiene by brushing and flossing every day.
 You also need to attend regular dental check-ups.
 Avoid habits like teeth grinding and biting on hard objects, as they can impact the durability of the crown.
 Following these guidelines ensures that your dental crown will continue to function and look good for years to come.

 Schedule an Appointment for a Dental Crown in Alpharetta, GA

 Patients know Dr. Hedlund for her excellent reputation in consistently restoring the natural beauty and health of teeth.
 Additionally, Esthetic Dental Solutions partners with professional ceramists accredited by the American Academy of Cosmetic Dentistry to maintain our high standard of dental care and provide you with the highest quality dental crowns.

-If you suspect that you have a damaged tooth, schedule an appointment online with our dentists at Esthetic Dental Solutions in Alpharetta and Roswell, GA.
+If you suspect that you have a damaged tooth, request an appointment with our dentists at Esthetic Dental Solutions in Alpharetta and Roswell, GA.
 We will help you avoid further tooth damage and provide natural-looking dental crown restorations.